-As noted in Note 17: Provision of capital by members, the Syndicate's Economic Capital Assessment (ECA) is supported by Funds at Lloyd's (FAL) primarily provided by an affiliate company, AXIS Specialty Limited (ASL).
+As noted in Note 17: Provision of capital by members, the Syndicate's Economic Capital Assessment (ECA) is supported by Funds at Lloyd's (FAL) provided by Novae Corporate Underwriting Limited ("NCUL").
 These funds are intended primarily to cover circumstances where Syndicate assets prove insufficient to meet participating members' underwriting liabilities.
 The managing agent is able to make a call on the members' FAL to meet liquidity requirements or to settle losses as required.